-Installation should be performed only by a trained technician.

-- Dangerous voltage in excess of 240 VAC is always present while the Aruba Power Supply is plugged into an electrical outlet.
-Remove all rings, jewelry, and other potentially conductive material before working with this product. - Never insert foreign objects into the chassis, the power supply, or any other component, even when the power supplies have been turned off, unplugged, or removed. - Main power is fully disconnected from the switch only by unplugging all power cords from their power outlets.
-For safety reasons, make sure the power outlets and plugs are within easy reach of the operator. - Do not handle electrical cables that are not insulated.
-This includes any network cables. - Keep water and other fluids away from the product. - Comply with electrical grounding standards during all phases of installation and operation of the product.
-Do not allow the switch chassis, network ports, power supplies, or mounting brackets to contact any device, cable, object, or person attached to a different electrical ground.
-Also, never connect the device to external storm grounding sources. - Installation or removal of the chassis or any module must be performed in a static-free environment.
-The proper use of anti-static body straps and mats is strongly recommended. - Keep modules in anti-static packaging when not installed in the chassis. - Do not ship or store this product near strong electromagnetic, electrostatic, magnetic or radioactive fields. - Do not disassemble chassis or modules.
-They have no internal user-serviceable parts.
-When service or repair is needed, contact Aruba Networks.
+• Caution: Installation should be performed only by a trained technician.
+Caution: Installation should be performed only by a trained technician.
+Dangerous voltage in excess of 240VAC is always present while the Aruba Power Supply Module is plugged into an electrical outlet.
+Remove all rings, jewelry, and other potentially conductive material before working with this product.
+Never insert foreign objects into the chassis, the power supply, or any other component, even when the power supplies have been turned off, unplugged, or removed.
+Main power is fully disconnected from the switch only by unplugging all installed power supplies' power cords from their power outlets.
+For safety reasons, make sure the power outlets and plugs are within easy reach of the operator.
+Do not handle electrical cables which are not insulated.
+This includes any network cables.
+To minimize electrical from the product.
+Do not allow the switch chassis, network ports, power supplies, or mounting brackets to contact any device, cable, object, or person attached to a different electrical grounding sources.
+Installation or removal of the chassis or any module must be performed in a static-free environment.
+The proper use of anti-static body straps and mats is strongly recommended.
+Modules must be kept in anti-static packaging when not installed in the chassis.
+Do not ship or store this product near strong electromagnetic, electrostatic, magnetic or radioactive fields.
+Do not disassemble the chassis or any module.
+They have no internal User-serviceable parts.
+When service or repair is needed. contact Aruba Wireless Networks.